gunnargriffith/startup/README.md

 React - Multiple pages will need to be accessible by multiple users at once.

-Service - Backend service with endpoints for: retrieving and submitting file edits retrieving and submitting permission changes displaying relevant Dnd info using the https://5e-bits.github.io/docs/ service.
+Service - Backend service with endpoints for:
+Retrieving and submitting file edits
+Retrieving and submitting permission changes Displaying relevant Dnd info using the https://5e-bits.github.io/docs/ service.

-DB/Login - Store users including their roles and permissions WebSocket - If the notes are changed, they will be changed for all users.
+DB/Login - Store users including their roles and permissions

+WebSocket - If the notes are changed, they will be changed for all users.